-Community College students with disabilities are those who have applied to or enrolled at a community college who, because of a verified disability, cannot benefit from general education classes, activities, and services without additional DSPS program support services to mitigate the effects of the educational limitations due to the disability.
+Community College students with disabilities are those who have applied to or enrolled at a community college who have a verified disability which limits one or more major life activities, resulting in an educational limitation.

 The purpose of academic adjustments, auxiliary aids, services and/or instruction is to allow the student with a disability to fully participate in the general college program; provide educational accommodations leading to vocational preparation, transfer, or general education; and increase independence or referral of the students to community resources most appropriate to their needs.
 These programs apply only when they facilitate the student's measurable progress towards his or her educational goals.
 Do not count potential students for DSPS funding that have not applied to or enrolled at the college.
 Disabled Student Programs and Services is a categorical aid program authorized under AB 77 (Chapter 275, Statutes of 1976) as amended by AB 2670 (Chapter 1407, Statutes of 1978).
-The program is further modified by AB 8 (Chapter 282, Statutes of 1979), and SB 1053 (Chapter 796, Statutes of 1981), amended by AB

-746 (Chapter 829, Statutes of 1987).
+The program is further modified by AB 8 (Chapter 282, Statutes of 1979), and SB 1053 (Chapter 796, Statutes of 1981), amended by AB 746 (Chapter 829, Statutes of 1987).
 Most recently, AB 2791 amends these programs (Chapter 109, Statutes of 2016).
 The basis for state allocations for the program are on an excess-costs basis to meet the educational needs of students with verifiable disabilities.
 Community college districts shall submit student-count data annually to document eligible DSPS students served.